Skip to main content

 To get started with using the Shelly Plus Add-on and the settings inside of its embedded web interface, you will need to, after you have properly installed the device and connected it to your Plus device, add it through the web interface of your Plus device.
 Under the Add-on setting, you can add your Add-on so you can control it.
 For more information about the device itself, you can see the Add-on device page and the installation guides linked at the end of it.

-Adding peripherals is done by going to the Add-on setting in the web UI of your Plus device and clicking the Add Peripheral button.
+Adding peripherals is done by going to the Peripherals setting in the web UI of your device and clicking the + button.
 You will then be prompted to pick the type of peripheral you’d like to add.
-If you have properly connected your peripheral(s) and have selected the correct type of peripheral from the menu that pops up, your peripheral will appear under the menu under Found peripherals.
-Click on the peripheral and click the Save settings button.
+If you have properly connected your peripheral(s) and have selected the correct type of peripheral from the menu that pops up, your peripheral will appear under the name of the type of peripheral you’ve seleted.
+You can click Rescan under the selected peripheral type to scan for that type again.
+Tick the peripheral you’d like to add and click the Add button to add it, or click Add and reboot to trigger a device reboot after adding your peripheral.

 The list of peripherals includes: